-(1) Setting artificial break points (or trace points) at any position of a complex strategy (1) Perhaps this is not expression is possible and could be useful when debugging strategies.
-Suppose we have the good advice. strategy and we want to know what it the subject term just after r1 and before r2 in the condition.
+Setting artificial break points (or trace points) at any position of a complex strategy expression is possible and could be useful when debugging strategies.
+Suppose we have the strategy and we want to know what it the subject term just after r1 and before r2 in the condition.
 We can declare a strategy bp1 and define it as